Unity-Technologies/DOTS-training-samples/README.md

 <li>When a team's water source is exhausted, it repositions the line to the next closest water.</li>
 <li>When repositioning, a worker will not resume its normal behavior until it has reached its new position.</li>
 <li>In the moment between a worker placing a bucket on the ground and the next picking it up, the line might reposition, in which case the bucket will be left on the ground.</li>
-<li>OPTIONAL: A configured small number of omniworkers pick up the nearest bucket, fill it at the nearest water source, and dump it on the nearest fire.</li>
+<li>OPTIONAL: A small configured number of 'omniworkers' (black) are not part of any team.
+An omniworker picks up the nearest bucket, fills it at the nearest water source, and dumps it on the nearest fire.</li>
 <li>Keyboard controls allow the user to reset the simulation.</li>
    </ul>
 </details>